PeterTJones/Papers/journal.md

 #Results
 We report a change in composition with atmospheric age.
 This is directly linked to the scattering properties of the particles.

+#Figures
+Draft figures, so the figures go in a section of their own.